zcgan/zcgan.github.io/index.md

 ## News and Events

 ### Research
+- 2023.01 We are funded by Guangdong Basic and Applied Basic Research Foundation (General Program, 2023A1515012197).
-- 2022.09 Z. Gan is awarded National Science Foundation of China as single PI (NSFC 12201146).
+- 2022.09 We are funded by National Science Foundation of China (Youngth Program, NSFC 12201146).
-- 2022.07 Z. Gan is awarded Basic and applied basic research project of Guangzhou as single PI.
+- 2022.07 We are funded by Guangzhou Basic and applied basic research Foundation (2023A04J0054).
 - 2021.02 Paper "Harmonic Surface Mapping Algorithm for Electrostatic Potentials in an Atomistic/Continuum Hybrid Model for Electrolyte Solutions" published on Commun.
 Comput.
 Phys..
 - 2020.01 Paper "Efficient dynamic simulations of charged dielectric colloids through a novel hybrid